Sorry, you need to enable JavaScript to visit this website.

 Traditional & Roth IRAs

-It’s possible to have both a Traditional IRA and a Roth IRA, but the yearly contribution limit applies collectively to both types of IRAs.
+It’s possible to have both a traditional IRA and a Roth IRA, but the yearly contribution limit applies collectively to both types of IRAs.

 Contribution deadline

 As mentioned, contributions to Roth IRAs can be made until the federal tax filing day of the following year.
-Using our above example for Mary, she will be able to contribute to her Roth IRA for 2024 until the federal tax deadline of April 15, 2025.
+Using our above example for Mary, she will be able to contribute to her Roth IRA for 2025 until the federal tax deadline of April 15, 2026.

 Roth conversions

-What if you have an existing Traditional IRA and you would like to move those funds into a Roth IRA?
+What if you have an existing traditional IRA and you would like to move those funds into a Roth IRA?
 This can be done as a Roth conversion.
 You may also be able to move your 401(k) account to a Roth IRA if you are eligible to receive a distribution of your 401(k) plan.

-It’s important to note that conversions from other retirement accounts have no impact on your 2024 contribution limit but may increase your total MAGI and therefore trigger a phaseout of your Roth IRA contribution amount.
+It’s important to note that conversions from other retirement accounts have no impact on your 2025 contribution limit but may increase your total MAGI and therefore trigger a phaseout of your Roth IRA contribution amount.

 Those who are not eligible for Roth contributions due to income limitations are generally still eligible to convert dollars from traditional retirement plans.
 Talk with an accountant, your financial advisor, or another financial professional to see if this makes sense for you.